 Photos by Brigham Berthold

-Patrick Wolfe entered the game in the ninth inning with a two-run cushion and sat the Utes down in order to close the game and earn his fourth save on the season.
+Patrick Wolfe entered the game in the ninth with a two-run lead and held on for the save, his third of the year.

 Ty Bianucci is a life-long fan of the San Francisco Giants, 49ers and Golden State Warriors who started on the sports beat for The Review, but now contributes investigative stories.
 He, along with two of his colleagues, were awarded the Sunshine Award in 2018 by the Society of Professional Journalists.